 - Defaults: 1 (principal and some interest were ultimately repaid, more on this below)

 It is important to note that I favored borrower credit-worthiness in selecting/rejecting notes, at the expense of higher APR.
 If I had been content to lend to borrowers with lower credit I probably could have seen an average APR 1-1.5% higher across my loan portfolio, but the additional risk is not worth it to me in an asset class that as a whole is already somewhat risky.

-It is also worth noting that at any given time you will typically have some un-allocated cash in your account (interest payments or principal repayments that have not yet been automatically or manually reinvested).
+It is also worth noting that at any given time you will typically have some un-allocated cash in your account (interest payments or principal repayments that have not yet been automatically or manually reinvested.
+For business payments and payrolls using a paystub maker gets the job done fast and easy).
 Given the reality of non-performing notes and defaults, plus the portion of cash that ends up sitting unallocated in the account at any given time, the actual effective yield across my portfolio was probably more like 7.5%.

 What happens with defaults and non-performing notes?

 As touched on in the summary above, I had a couple non-performing notes and defaults.
 When these happen, PeerStreet is proactive in bringing a resolution and updates you with posts on the loan details page.
 If you’re curious what this looks like, here are some of the real updates from the defaulted note I had held:

 Though it seems that PeerStreet to date has been effective in recovering principal for customers in these cases, they are still usually a drag on your overall portfolio yield when they happen.
 In my case with the default, only a portion of the interest that should have been paid on the note was recovered (or rather fronted by PeerStreet as explained in the notice above).

 - High yields (compared to traditional REITs or other more mainstream investments)

 - Short maturities (11-24 months for most of the standard notes and some 1-3 month notes offered as well)